aimms/documentation/dataexchange/api.rst

 These functions all require that the `dex::dls::StorageAccount` and `dex::dls::StorageAccessKey` parameters have been set.
 This happens automatically in the AIMMS Cloud, on your desktop you can set these parameters manually via the file `api-init/Data_Lake_Storage.txt`.

+.. js:function:: dex::dls::GetAccountSASQueryString

+	Create an account SAS query string for the storage account associated with an AIMMS cloud account.

+	:param queryString: output string parameter holding the generated SAS query string
+	:param permissions: the permission string used in creating the SAS query string
+	:param expiry: the expiry in seconds from now for the generated SAS query string

+.. js:function:: dex::dls::GetContainerSASQueryString

+	Create a container SAS query string for a container in the storage account associated with an AIMMS cloud account.

+	:param queryString: output string parameter holding the generated SAS query string
+	:param fileSystem: the container for which the SAS query string is generated
+	:param permissions: the permissions of the SAS query string
+	:param expiry: the expiry in seconds from now for the generated SAS query string
+	:param storedAccessPolicy: the name of a stored access policy on the container to use in generating the SAS query string.
+If a stored access policy is used, the `permissions` and `expiry` arguments will be ignored

 .. js:function:: dex::dls::UploadFile

 	Upload a single file to a path within a file system.
 The function will return 1 upon success, or an error on failure.